 Tinnitus is the perception of sound in the absence of any external sound source.
 It is commonly described as a ringing, buzzing, hissing, whistling or humming sound in the head or ears.
-It is very common – around 1 in 8 people in the UK live with persistent tinnitus.
+It is very common – 1 in 7 adults have tinnitus.
 Many more experience tinnitus occasionally.
 Tinnitus can have a severe impact on someone’s quality of life, causing anger, frustration, problems sleeping, depression and anxiety.

 Treating tinnitus costs the NHS around £750 million per year.
 Currently, the most effective treatments are psychological management approaches which aim to reduce tinnitus-related distress.
 There is no cure for tinnitus, and to date, no treatment that achieves a consistent long-term reduction of the tinnitus sensation.

 Non-invasive brain stimulation techniques have been tested for their ability to treat a number of neurological conditions.
 They have shown promise at being able to temporarily suppress tinnitus.
 They work by altering activity in the brain to change how it functions, particularly in those parts of the brain thought to be responsible for tinnitus perception.
 Dr Shekhawat has conducted a number of preliminary studies to investigate whether a specific type of non-invasive brain stimulation, ‘transcranial direct current stimulation’, or tDCS, is effective in treating tinnitus.
 In these studies, some participants experienced complete silencing of their tinnitus for up to three days.